 Federal agencies have legal requirements and/or affirmative obligations to seek out federally recognized Tribes and Nations (the use of the term Tribes and Nations throughout this guidance refers to federally recognized Indian Tribes as defined in 36 CFR 800) and provide meaningful opportunities for consultation.
 Section 106 of the NHPA is just one of many regulations requiring consultation with Tribes and Nations.
-Other legislation includes: Archaeological Resources Protection Act of 1979 (ARPA); Native American Graves Protection and Repatriation Act of 1990 (NAGPRA); American Indian Religious Freedom Act of 1978 (AIRFA); Executive Orders 12875 ("Enhancing the Intergovernmental Partnership"), 12898 ("Federal Actions To Address Environmental Justice in Minority Populations and Low-Income Populations"), 13007 ("Indian Sacred Sites"), 13084 ("Consultation and Coordination With Indian Tribal Governments"), and 13175 ("Consultation and Coordination With Indian Tribal Governments"); Executive Memorandum (2004) Government-to-Government Relationship with Tribal Governments; and Presidential Memorandum (2009) Tribal Consultation.
+Other legislation includes: Archaeological Resources Protection Act of 1979 (ARPA); Native American Graves Protection and Repatriation Act of 1990 (NAGPRA); American Indian Religious Freedom Act of 1978 (AIRFA); Executive Orders 12875 ("Enhancing the Intergovernmental Partnership"), 12898 ("Federal Actions To Address Environmental Justice in Minority Populations and Low-Income Populations"), 13007 ("Indian Sacred Sites"), 13084 ("Consultation and Coordination With Indian Tribal Governments"), and 13175 ("Consultation and Coordination With Indian Tribal Governments"); Executive Memorandum (2004) Government-to-Government Relationship with Tribal Governments; Presidential Memorandum (2009) Tribal Consultation; and Presidential "Memorandum on Tribal Consultation and Strengthening Nation-to-Nation Relationships" (2021).
 PennDOT most commonly consults with Tribes and Nations under Section 106 of the NHPA.
 However, PennDOT would also coordinate with Tribes and Nations on State History Code projects.
 For these projects that result in a lead federal agency other than FHWA, PennDOT would defer to that agency for continued tribal consultation.